Erick-MC-Cedeno/loredounipass-portfolio/README.md

 ## Features

-*   **Dynamic Neural Network Background**: An interactive and visually appealing neural network animation that creates an immersive experience.
+*   **Dynamic Neural Network Background**: An interactive and visually appealing neural network animation that creates an immersive experience with an "ocean" aesthetic.
 *   **Dark Theme**: A sleek, dark color scheme for a modern and professional look.
 *   **Responsive Design**: Optimized for various screen sizes, ensuring a seamless experience on desktops, tablets, and mobile devices.
 *   **Hero Section**: A prominent introduction with a profile picture, name, and a brief description.